Its-Just-Nans/bluehats.global/content/about/index.md

 # Get in touch

-If you want to contribute to this blog with an announcement, please post it on the [lists.sr.ht/~bluehats/announce](https://lists.sr.ht/~bluehats/announce).
+If you want to contribute to this blog with an announcement, please post it on the [annoucements list](https://lists.sr.ht/~bluehats/announce).

 For any other topic, please join our [discussion list](https://lists.sr.ht/~bluehats/discuss).